 Our hunch is that many of you are thinking, “Oh no!
 Not another blog on New Year’s Resolutions!”
 We felt the same way but then decided to make our resolutions so we could join the conversations whether at the water cooler, on Facebook or Twitter.

 It’s hard to keep our New Year’s resolutions, especially if we set unrealistic goals like starting a diet when there’s still a holiday fruitcake in the refrigerator!
 Although resolving to grow a business or adopt a healthier lifestyle is tough, it’s important to keep trying.
 It’s also important to set realistic goals so you feel a sense of accomplishment rather than defeat.

 We Asked Our Friends

-For inspiration, as I thought about my own New Year’s resolutions, I decided to poll several friends and business colleagues about their goals for 2014.
-As I suspected, there were surprises.
-Several have hopes for next year that I would never have guessed – like getting better at playing bagpipes.
+For inspiration, as we thought about our own New Year’s resolutions, we decided to poll several friends and business colleagues about their goals for 2014.
+As we suspected, there were surprises.
+Several have hopes for next year that we would never have guessed – like getting better at playing bagpipes.
 Who knew?

-As thought starters, I asked what they hope for their business next year, their personal goals and what they hope for the world next year.
-Several people asked us not to use their names, I understand; resolutions can be very personal.
+As thought starters, we asked what they hoped for their business in next year, their personal goals and what they hope for the world next year.
+Several people asked us not to use their names, we understand; resolutions can be very personal.

 Goals for Their Business